Anti-Deception Harness

 - Anti-deception operates at the prompt level, not the model level.
 It steers behavior through structured suppression.
 It does not modify model weights or guarantee absolute compliance.

-- Anti-deception operates in Ki mode only.
-The single-ability injection delivers the highest density of suppression signals per token — the critical factor for behavioral correction.
+- Anti-deception operates in single mode only.
+The single-ability injection delivers the highest density of suppression signals per token: the critical factor for behavioral correction.
 Multi-mode composition is not needed because the failure modes are specific enough that one targeted ability handles them.

 - Cross-model validated.
 The ELEPHANT benchmark was run on GPT-4o, proving the abilities generalize beyond the model family they were designed on.
 The cognitive operations (suppression, amplification, integrity checks) work with any instruction-following model.